CATEGORY Energy Efficiency

 If you are looking for a much more environment friendly type technology for air conditioners, then this is the best way to do so.
 The alloy of the magnetic AC acts as ‘refrigerant’ of the traditional ACs and the water provides the transfer or heat.
 Thus, it doesn’t eliminate the unfriendly HCFCs (hydrochlorofluorocarbons) into the air.
 This is a cost-effective as well as eco-friendly way to cool down your house in the summer days.

-Magnetic ACs do need electricity, but the motor which helps in spinning the disk with the magneto caloric alloy is expected to be more efficient that the compressor of the old traditional air conditioners.
-Thus, it provides cool air efficiently but it is much more eco-friendly in nature than the old one.
+Magnetic ACs do need electricity, but the motor which helps in spinning the disk with the magneto caloric alloy is expected to be more efficient than the compressor of the old traditional air conditioners.
+Thus, it provides cool air efficiently, but it is much more eco-friendly in nature than the old one.
 Although the old models are keeping your room cooler in the summer, it is worsening the outside environment by eliminating harmful gases.

 As technologies continue to advance, appliances and machines are evolving every day.
 We have already seen a huge advancement in mobile phones and television sets.
 Of course, the magnetic air conditioners are also the future as people are getting more and more conscious about being environmentally friendly.
 As the temperature is rising, people are buying more and more air conditioners; but the normal air conditioners are affecting the environment adversely.
 That’s why magnetic air conditioners are growing in popularity and are forecasted to take over the majority of air conditioners in the future. …

 Energy Saving Ideas for Factories – Save Money, Increase Profits

 Are you looking to cut down the power consumption and energy waste of your company?
 If so, check out these five useful energy saving ideas for factories that can help you save on energy and electricity bills.